rajanvijayan/wp-smart-property/readme.txt

 = Update =

 	1. Any upgrade like Theme, Plugins or WordPress its does not affect this plugin
-	2. Its fully run by cystom post types
+	2. Its fully run by custom post types
 	3. Don't forger if you add archive-property.php.
 Take backup before update

 = Make me a beer =